Perspective | Grief, anger and fear envelops Atlanta’s Asian American community

 To be Asian in America is to know that there will be times when you will be told that your home is not your home, that you should go back to where you came from, even though where you came from is here.
 It is to know that there is an ever-increasing chance you will get punched in the face or slit with a box cutter while walking home or sitting on a train — or going to protest anti-Asian violence.

-And to be Asian in Atlanta right now, and or an Asian woman anywhere, is to know that six members of your community, who look like you, who loved their families like you, went to work and never came home.
+And to be Asian in Atlanta right now, or an Asian woman anywhere, is to know that six members of your community, who look like you, who loved their families like you, went to work and never came home.
 And the person charged is a 21-year-old White man.

 There is a word in Korean, han, for this kind of sorrow mixed with rage and confusion and pain.
 “Han means a collective feeling of unresolved resentment against injustices suffered — a sense of helplessness — and it’s very deep within the Korean psyche,” says photographer Hannah Yoon.
 A word associated with Japan’s colonization of Korea, it has gained new currency after the March 16 killings.